Start thinking about your retirement income plan

 This article was written by Edward Jones for use by your local Edward Jones Financial Advisor.

-This is (FA’s NAME), your Edward Jones financial advisor at (Branch address or phone #).
+This content was provided by Edward Jones for use by (FA's NAME), your Edward Jones financial advisor at (Branch address or phone #).